• Skip to primary navigation

 • Preheat oven to 350°F. Line loaf pan with parchment paper.

-• In a blender combine the oats, collagen, and cinnamon.
+• In a blender combine the oats, collagen, cinnamon, sugar and salt.
 Blend until the oats have become flour.

-• In a large bowl, stir together oat mixture, banana, seed butter, honey, and vanilla.
+• In a large bowl, stir together oat mixture, banana, seed butter, vanilla and egg.

 • Spoon the mixture into the prepared dish.
 With a spatula or your hand, flatten until it’s evenly distributed across the pan.